How To Apply Antiquing Concrete Stain

-For smaller outdoor concrete staining projects though, these applicators are an affordable and simple way to get the desired coloring effect you’re looking for.
-Popular applications include garden slabs, concrete decor, footpaths, and even fixes to older concrete staining projects.
+For smaller outdoor concrete staining projects, these applicators are an affordable and simple way to get the coloring effect you’re looking for.
+Popular small project applications include garden slabs, concrete decor, footpaths, and even fixes to older concrete staining projects.

 For a visual aid, check out Direct Colors’ very own Justin Richardson’s guide to applying outdoor concrete stain using a spray bottle.

 Step 3: Sealing Antiquing Stamped Concrete Stain

 For best results with outdoor concrete stain, sealers should be either sprayed on or carefully applied with a short-napped roller.
 Depending on exposure to sun, temperature and general weather conditions, the average acrylic top coat sealer will last 2-3 years.

 For outdoor surfaces, we recommend a 25% or more acrylic content sealer such as EasySeal.
-Using solvent-based sealers will pop the underlying color like no other sealer will.
+Using solvent-based sealers will pop the underlying color in ways that other sealers can’t.
 On top of that, acrylics are a very economical sealer, costing less per square foot than most other concrete sealers.
-Outdoor projects that are generally large, which makes acrylic sealers the best choice for your wallet, too.
+Outdoor concrete staining projects are generally large ones, too.
+This makes acrylic sealers the best choice for your wallet, too.